sadanandpai/javascript-code-challenges/challenges/objects.md

 <br />

 #### Q18
-### Modify the given object so that it can be used inside a for..of loop
+### Modify the given object so that it can be used inside a for...of loop

 - Symbol iterator can be used to define the iterator on the object
 - The values of the object can accessed with `for..of` the way we can do it for array